AvivSan90/slate/source/index.html.md

 let max = api.kittens.delete(2);
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON s tructured like this:

 ```json
 {